getjavelin/javelin-iac/docs/HA-Setup.md

 * Suitable for production

-The HA deployment setup is strongly depend on the cloud we are chooing as the services provided by the cloud may different from one to another.
+The HA deployment setup is strongly depend on the cloud we are choosing as the services provided by the cloud may different from one to another.

 ## 🌍 Multi-Region HA Deployment